 - Sugar and Sweeteners Outlook

-- This monthly report gives an update of current market and policy developments and their impacts on the sugar and corn sweetener industries.
+This monthly report documents current market and policy developments and their effects on the sugar and corn sweetener industries.

 - “Timeline of Events: U.S. Sugar-Imperial Sugar Merger” in Sugar and Sweeteners Outlook: October 2022

 An updated timeline of events is included regarding the civil antitrust lawsuit the U.S. Department of Justice filed to block the proposed acquisition of the Imperial Sugar Company by the United States Sugar Corporation (page 16).

 - “U.S. Honey Market” in Sugar and Sweeteners Outlook: June 2022

 This article examines the supply and use balance of the U.S. honey market using the most recent data from the USDA, National Agricultural Statistics Service (page 23).

 - “Sugar Actions at a Glance” in Sugar and Sweeteners Outlook: March 2022